 - a.
 Serves as the official spokesperson for the organization. - b.
 Chairs all meetings of the Board of Trustees and Executive Committee and presents a report at each meeting; reads all meeting materials sent in advance. - c.
 Maintains monthly contact with all assigned trustees and leaders. - d.
 Builds a relationship with the ADA president and president-elect. - e.
 Attends meetings of local and state dental societies as needed. - f.
 Communicates ASDA's goals to trustees, chairs, delegates and dental students. - g.
-Serves as liaison to related allied, governmental and dental organizations and provides testimony on behalf of ASDA when called upon to do so. - h.
-Submits post-meeting reports when representing ASDA at outside meetings. - i.
-Provides content for association publications and media as requested. - j.
-Conducts, along with the Executive Committee, the executive director's annual performance review. - k.
-Assumes the position of immediate past president at the end of term of office.
+Serves on the Strategic Planning Oversight Committee and other councils and committees as assigned. - h.
+Serves as liaison to related allied, governmental and dental organizations and provides testimony on behalf of ASDA when called upon to do so. - i.
+Submits post-meeting reports when representing ASDA at outside meetings. - j.
+Provides content for association publications and media as requested. - k.
+Conducts, along with the Executive Committee, the executive director's annual performance review. - I. Assumes the position of immediate past president at the end of term of office.